pfalcon/pycopy/docs/library/uio.rst

 .. admonition:: Difference to CPython
    :class: attention

-   Conceptual hierarchy of stream base classes is simplified in MicroPython, as described in this section.
+   Conceptual hierarchy of stream base classes is simplified in Pycopy, as described in this section.

 (Abstract) base stream classes, which serve as a foundation for behavior of all the concrete classes, adhere to few dichotomies (pair-wise classifications) in CPython.
-In MicroPython, they are somewhat simplified and made implicit to achieve higher efficiencies and save resources.
+In Pycopy, they are somewhat simplified and made implicit to achieve higher efficiencies and save resources.

 An important dichotomy in CPython is unbuffered vs buffered streams.
-In MicroPython, all streams are currently unbuffered.
+In Pycopy, all streams are unbuffered by default.
 This is because all modern OSes, and even many RTOSes and filesystem drivers already perform buffering on their side.
 Adding another layer of buffering is counter- productive (an issue known as "bufferbloat") and takes precious memory.
-Note that there are still cases where buffering may be useful, so we may introduce optional buffering support at a later time.
+Note that there are still cases where buffering may be useful, so optional `BufferedReader` and `BufferedWriter` classes are provided in some :term:`Pycopy ports <Pycopy port>`.

-But in CPython, another important dichotomy is tied with "bufferedness" - it's whether a stream may incur short read/writes or not.
+But in CPython, another important dichotomy is tied with "bufferedness" - it is whether a stream may incur short read/writes or not.
 A short read is when a user asks e.g. 10 bytes from a stream, but gets less, similarly for writes.
-In CPython, unbuffered streams are automatically short operation susceptible, while buffered are guaranteed against them.
-The no short read/writes is an important trait, as it allows to develop more concise and efficient programs - something which is highly desirable for MicroPython.
-So, while MicroPython doesn't support buffered streams, it still provides for no-short-operations streams.
+In CPython, unbuffered streams are automatically susceptible to short operations, while buffered are guaranteed against them.
+The "no short read/writes" is an important trait, as it allows to develop more concise and efficient programs - something which is highly desirable for Pycopy.
+So, while Pycopy doesn't support buffered streams, it still provides for no-short-operations streams.
 Whether there will be short operations or not depends on each particular class' needs, but developers are strongly advised to favor no-short-operations behavior for the reasons stated above.
-For example, MicroPython sockets are guaranteed to avoid short read/writes.
-Actually, at this time, there is no example of a short-operations stream class in the core, and one would be a port-specific class, where such a need is governed by hardware peculiarities.
+For example, Pycopy sockets are guaranteed to avoid short read/writes (for blocking operations - see below).
+Actually, at this time, there is no example of a short-operations (blocking) stream class in the core, and one would be a port-specific class, where such a need is governed by hardware peculiarities.

-The no-short-operations behavior gets tricky in case of non-blocking streams, blocking vs non-blocking behavior being another CPython dichotomy, fully supported by MicroPython.
-Non-blocking streams never wait for data either to arrive or be written - they read/write whatever possible, or signal lack of data (or ability to write data).
+The no-short-operations behavior gets tricky in case of non-blocking streams, blocking vs non-blocking behavior being another CPython dichotomy, fully supported by Pycopy.
+Non-blocking streams never wait for data either to arrive or be written - they read/write whatever possible, or signal lack of data (or lack of ability to write data).
 Clearly, this conflicts with "no-short-operations" policy, and indeed, a case of non-blocking buffered (and thus no-short-ops) streams is convoluted in CPython - in some places, such combination is prohibited, in some it's undefined or just not documented, in some cases it raises verbose exceptions.
-The matter is much simpler in MicroPython: non-blocking stream are important for efficient asynchronous operations, so this property prevails the "no-short-ops" one.
+The matter is much simpler in Pycopy: non-blocking stream are important for efficient asynchronous operations, so this property prevails the "no-short-ops" one.
 So, while blocking streams will avoid short reads/writes whenever possible (the only case to get a short read is